Nina Ricci (brand): History and operations

-Crahay left Ricci in 1963 to go to Lanvin, and was immediately replaced by Gerard Pipart, who had worked at Balmain, Fath and Jean Patou prior to his new job.
+Crahay left Ricci in 1963 to go to Lanvin, and was immediately replaced by Gérard Pipart, who had worked at Balmain, Fath and Jean Patou prior to his new job.
 He continued to carry on the name of Ricci with beautiful and elegant dresses.

 After Maria Ricci's death in 1970, Crahay was appointed head of the house.
 Robert continued to excel in perfumery and business until his death in 1988.

-Massimo Giussani's family purchased the house of Nina Ricci in 1998 from Crahay.
-Massimo Giussani worked as a designer, but Nathalie Gervais had been the chief designer for the house for several years.
+Nathalie Gervais had been the chief designer for the house for several years.
 She presented her last collection in Fall 2001.

 In May 2002 American designer James Aguiar took over as chief designer and designed for the House of Ricci for two seasons.

 In 2003, Lars Nilsson took over the house of Ricci with rave reviews from critics.
 While his role would also involve providing creative input on the beauty side of the business, his primary task was the injection of a dose of excitement, youth and energy into the somewhat dormant fashion and accessories lines.
 He made a sudden redesign in early 2006, and then in September announced that Brussels-born designer Olivier Theyskens of Rochas would take over the role as head of the label.

 In 2009, Theyskens was replaced by designer Peter Copping, who had worked for Louis Vuitton.
 In 2015, after Peter Copping left the house, Guillaume Henry took the place of Creative director.

 During a 2013 fashion show, Ricci designs were targeted by bare-breasted Femen protesters, who grabbed model Hollie-May Saker.

 In August 2018, menswear designers Rushemy Botter and Lisi Herrebrugh took over as Creative Directors.
 The duo left the brand in January 2022.

 In September 2022, London-based designer Harris Reed, best known for his gender-fluid designs, was appointed Creative Director.
+Reed has committed to producing a majority of styles up to at least a size 14, with select pieces going to size 18.
+This is a significantly larger size range than is standard for a luxury fashion brand, and has been praised as meaningful change on size inclusivity in fashion.